About OLPRUVA

 Fed Conditions7

-Line graph displaying Phenylacetate mean plasma concentrations rising in first three hours and then declining over the course of 9 more with both OLPRUVA and Sodium phenylbutyrate powder
+Line graph displaying phenylacetate mean plasma concentrations rising in first 3 hours and then declining over the course of 9 more with both OLPRUVA® and sodium phenylbutyrate powder.

 Increased exposure to phenylacetate, the major metabolite of OLPRUVA, may be associated with neurotoxicity in patients with UCDs.
 If neurotoxicity symptoms of vomiting, nausea, headache, somnolence, or confusion are present in the absence of high ammonia levels or other intercurrent illnesses, consider reducing the dose of OLPRUVA.